ginagerace/ChicagoCrimeQueries/README.md

 # ChicagoCrimeQueries
-CS 341.
 Write SQL queries to retrieve data from a Chicago Crimes database running in the Azure cloud.